What to Expect When You’re Accelerating at SOSV

 - Full-time team presence in HAX accelerator offices which allows teams to take full advantage of the resources and support available

 - Respect toward HAX accelerator staff and mentors whose job it is to push companies to the next level

 - Respect toward other HAX participants who may be in the offices as well

 The Letter of Intent lays out the important details of the financial agreement between SOSV and the company’s management team.
 The SOSV commitment level (dollars offered plus program resources and support costs) is translated into an equity stake in the company, usually 6% (for HAX).
 The percentages and dollar amounts are based on a formula applied across all portfolio companies.

-The Letter of Intent also maps out the future high-level investment terms which will be detailed in the Share Purchase Agreement which is the final agreement between SOSV and HAX accelerator participants.
-Some of these terms include a first financing right, pro rata rights, anti-dilution protection, liquidation preference, and more.
-If a Convertible Loan Note is agreed to, these particulars will be detailed in the Letter of Intent as well.
+The Letter of Intent also maps out the future high-level investment terms which will be detailed in the Share Purchase Agreement and Accelerator Contract for Equity which are the final agreements between SOSV and HAX accelerator participants.

-Once all parties agree to the financial terms and program commitment, the participating team signs the Letter of Intent and submits it along with any additional information requested.
+Once all parties are clear on the financial terms and program commitment, the participating team signs the Letter of Intent and submits it along with any additional information requested.

-SOSV then draws up the final Share Purchase Agreement.
+SOSV then draws up the final Share Purchase Agreement and Accelerator Contract for Equity.
 After this we’re ready to go.